compsci201/compsci201.github.io/percolation/1-ipercolate.md

 <b>NB</b>: By convention, the indices i and j are integers between 0 and N-1, where (0, 0) is the upper-left cell.
 Your code must follow this convention in order to pass our tests.

 Below are some tips to get you started (not all methods you need to write have tips).
-Some tips for PercolationUF may be invalid if you are attempting the extra credit.
+Some tips for <code>PercolationUF</code> may be invalid if you are attempting the extra credit.

 ###[PercolationDFS](/percolation/code/PercolationDFS.html)